<?xml version="1.0" encoding="utf-8"?>

 Who is a mentor

-Imagine that you ask a friend for help with a difficult math problem.
-It would be incredibly helpful if they solved the problem for you, but you’d have to go back to them every time you encountered a similar problem if you didn’t learn how to solve it yourself.
+Imagine being stuck on a difficult design matter.
+Another fellow designer might tell you what to do or offer their opinion, but you might still feel stuck every time you encounter a similar problem if you didn’t learn how to solve it yourself.
 Likewise, a mentor is meant to teach you how to solve a problem and think independently so that in the future, you can tackle those problems even without your mentor’s guidance.

 A good mentor equips a mentee with the skills and knowledge they came actively looking for and the ones that the mentee will need to survive and flourish in their industry.